The Immigrant Learning Center, Inc. (ILC) of Malden, MA, is a not-for-profit organization that gives immigrants a voice in three ways:

 At The Immigrant Learning Center, we stay focused on our mission, giving immigrants a voice, and we do it well.
 We adapt to changing needs but not changing trends.
 We don’t make change for change’s sake, and we don’t try to be all things to all people.
 As hard as it can be to let a need go unfilled or a good idea not implemented, we keep our resources focused on maximizing our impact by doing what we do best.

-In fiscal year 2022, The Immigrant Learning Center served 620 students from 56 countries, from Afghanistan to Vietnam, living in 57 local communities, from Abington to Worcester.
+In fiscal year 2023, The Immigrant Learning Center served 677 students from 57 countries, from Afghanistan to Vietnam, living in 69 Massachusetts communities.

-The ILC’s Public Education Institute produced 44 episodes of the podcast JobMakers, published research on immigrant essential workers, produced new curricula in the Teaching U.S. Immigration Series and more.
+The ILC’s Public Education Institute produced 18 episodes of the podcast JobMakers, produced new three new Teaching U.S. Immigration resources and more.

-The Institute for Immigration Research, a joint venture with George Mason University, published six research reports, 35 on-demand fact sheets and six webinars.
+The Institute for Immigration Research, a joint venture with George Mason University, published two research reports, four webinars and initiated nine new partnerships.

 1992